mimecuvalo/cra-all-the-things/docs/readme.md

     // associations can be defined here
   }; somewhere?
 - graphql not logged in should be 401 not 500, AuthenticationError vs ForbiddenError
-- look at/switch over to React Hooks
-  - useIntl instead of injectIntl
 - add material-ui theme
 - all-the-things apple-touch icon missing/android-chrome